estnltk/pyvabamorf/README.md

 ```

 One thing to note about Vabamorf library, is that it yet does not do morphological disambiguation found in commercial
 version of the library.
-Therefore the analysis contain all possible analysis variants.
+Therefore the output contains all possible analysis variants.

 Output:
 ```